mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/ch4_bimdp.rst

 ``ParallelBiFlow`` class which can be used like the normal ``ParallelFlow``.
 No changes to schedulers are required.

-The most important difference between the parallelization in standard MDP and BiMDP is that BiNodes can signal via the ``is_bi_training`` method wether they should be forked instead of the usual deep copy.
-Unlike the ``is_training`` method there can be multiple nodes for which ``is_bi_training`` returns ``True``.
-All these forked nodes are joined after the execution or training.

-Note that a ``ParallelBiFlow`` uses a special callable class.
+Note that a ``ParallelBiFlow`` uses a special callable class to handle the message data.
 So if you want to use a custom callable you will have to make a few modifications (compared to the standard callable class used by ``ParallFlow``).

 Coroutine Decorator
 ===================